 The ultimate win in event marketing is creating an experience so cool that attendees can't resist sharing it online.
 This is where interactive tech truly proves its worth, amplifying your brand's reach far beyond the convention center floor.

-Another powerful option is a video testimonial booth.
-It’s the perfect way to capture genuine customer stories right on the spot.
-These short, authentic clips are pure gold for your future marketing campaigns, adding a layer of social proof that's hard to replicate.
+Another option is a digital photo booth or video testimonial station.
+It's a great way to capture genuine customer stories right on the spot.
+These short, authentic clips are excellent material for your future marketing campaigns, adding a layer of social proof that's hard to replicate.

-These tools are also lead-capture powerhouses.
+These tools are also lead capture workhorses.
 By asking for an email or social handle to send the content, you're not just collecting contacts; you're getting information from people who have already had a positive, memorable moment with your brand.
 These are the warmest leads you can get.

 Picking the Right Tech for Your Goals